rohorner/pycimc/README.md

 - boot order
 - general chassis info

 It can also create new virtual drives (via pexpect) and set BIOS values.
+Version 2.x of UCS firmware will allow for creating and modifying virtual drive through XML.
+I'll update the code accordingly once it's available and out in the wild.

-The examples directory has a few samples of how to use the library. 'threaded_get_inventory' uses multithreading to query lots of servers simultaneously.
+The examples directory has a few samples of how to use the library. 'multi_get_inventory' uses multithreading to query lots of servers simultaneously.
+You'll almost certainly want to do this in a large data center environment, as the XMLAPI in the CIMC is fairly slow and processor-constrained, taking about 6-8 seconds for a typical query.

+##Installation
 To install, do the typical 'python setup.py install'

-cimc
-====
+##cimc

 As an example of how to use the library, I've created a 'cimc' CLI app that will return a json data structure of the requested inventory.
 It's located in the examples directory.